benchopt/benchopt/doc/tutorials/add_solver.rst

 It has a unique name that distinguishes it from other solvers in the benchmark.

 Start by adding a new file ``skglm.py`` to the ``solvers/`` directory.
-Notice that we named the python file ``skglm`` as well as the solver, but we could have chosen anything else.
+Notice that we named both the python file and the solver ``skglm``, but we could have chosen anything else.

 .. code-block:: python